-My last post was about a little city break to Milan (and Lake Como!)
-You can read it here.
+You may have seen my post about our city break to Milan and Lake Como.
+If not, you can read it here.
 In the same trip, we also went over to Venice, and spent 4 days there, too.

 Travel & Accommodation